codeaprendiz/learn_devops/coding-tasks/task-005-nodejs-mongo-k8s-helm-scale/README.md

-Nodejs Mongo App | Create an application with Nodejs with Mongo as database | Done Clean Dockerfile | Try to optimize the Dockerfile by removing all unnecessary cache/files to reduce the image size. | Done Docker Image Size | Remove caches | Done
+Nodejs Mongo App | Create an application with Nodejs with Mongo as database | Done Clean Dockerfile | Try to optimize the Dockerfile by removing all unnecessary cache/files to reduce the image size. | Done Docker Image Size | Remove caches | Done docker-compose up  | docker-compose up runs the app locally | Done | kubernetes resources | You should have all k8s resources | Done | Health checks on pods | Health check probes like /healthz or any other | Done
-Security | Removing unnecessary binaries/permissions to improve container security is a huge plus. |
-docker-compose up  | docker-compose up runs the app locally | Done | kubernetes resources | You should have all k8s resources | Done | Health checks on pods | Health check probes like /healthz or any other | Done